sri-geospace/atmosense-abcgan/README.md

 # About this project

 This project uses a generative adversarial network (GAN) to produce a Generator and a Discriminator to characterize the normal atmospheric background.
 It provides the ability to sample atmospheric parameters, creating full altitude profiles of the sampled measurements.
-The current system is trained on over 10 yeras of Inverse Scatter Radar data collected in Alaska at the Poker Flat Radar Range.
+The current system is trained on over 10 years of Inverse Scatter Radar data collected in Alaska at the Poker Flat Radar Range.

 ## Purpose / Vision